Here are the people who make it happen

 Nima joined Social Finance in December 2012 as Financial Accountant.
 She is responsible for the preparation of the management accounts and other financial reporting.
 Prior to joining Social Finance, Nima spent eight years working as Finance Manager at Egerton Capital Limited, a hedge fund manager.
 Nima is a Chartered Accountant and trained with Ernst & Young LLP in London specializing in the investment management sector.
 She holds a MSc in Accounting and Finance from London School of Economics and a BSc in Economics and Accounting from the University of Bristol.

-Nita joined Social Finance in October 2013.
-She works on application of the Impact Bond model to the area of International Development.
-Previously, Nita spent three years at Goldman Sachs in London, where she covered European oil companies and analysed trends in the global oil & gas industry.
-She has experience working in private sector development in Afghanistan as a consultant with Building Markets, where she advised international buyers (e.g., NATO, UN, US Military) on local procurement solutions.
-Prior to this, she spent three years at the Council on Foreign Relations, a foreign policy think tank based in New York.
-Nita holds an M.Phil. in Economic & Social History from Lady Margaret Hall, Oxford University, and a B.A. in Political Science from Barnard College, Columbia University.
+Nita is an Associate Director in the International Development team.
+Her projects have spanned a range of sectors (agriculture, health, education, early childhood development) and countries (Uganda, Swaziland, Cameroon, Afghanistan, among others).
+Previously, she worked in Global Investment Research at Goldman Sachs, where she covered European integrated oil companies and analysed trends in the oil & gas industry globally.
+From 2007-2008, she worked in private sector development in Afghanistan as a consultant with Building Markets (formerly Peace Dividend Trust), where she advised international buyers and Afghan suppliers on local procurement solutions.
+Nita began her career at the Council on Foreign Relations, a foreign policy think tank based in New York.
+She holds an MPhil in Economic & Social History from Oxford University, and a BA in Political Science from Barnard College, Columbia University.

 Peter Nicholas - Director